Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 3 Best Neighborhoods & Areas to Stay in Temecula

 Temecula is closer to San Diego but technically part of Los Angeles, making it a popular day trip from LA.
-Choosing a place to stay or hotels in Temecula depends on the type of modern amenities you’re looking for, such as an outdoor swimming pool, fitness center, or onsite tasting room.
-This map of Temecula is a great base point for getting the lay of the land.
+Choosing which area to stay in and which hotel to book depends on the type of amenities you prefer.

 Old Town Temecula

-Historic Temecula Old Town is the downtown area of Temecula and is at the center of all the tourist attractions.
-Meander down old western streets paved with saloons, antiques, restaurants, vintage shops, museums, and tastings.
+Historic Old Town Temecula is full of some of Temecula’s best tourist attractions.
+Meander down old Western streets full of bars, restaurants, antique shops, museums, and tastings.

-From dawn to dusk, the town is full of energy.
+The town is full of energy from dawn to dusk.
 A weekly farmers market and rotating live music performers keep visitors entertained at all hours.

-Temecula is one of the more classic places to visit in California.
-Staying at a hotel in Old Town means you can expect complimentary breakfast, warm hospitality, and spacious rooms with a nostalgic country flair.
+Staying at a hotel in Old Town like Signature Temecula means you can expect complimentary breakfast, warm hospitality, and spacious rooms with a nostalgic country flair.
 The town caters to families, kids, couples, and locals alike.

 Pros of Staying in Old Town Neighborhood: